QuTech-Delft/qiskit-quantuminspire/docs/index.rst

 Qiskit-QuantumInspire
 ======================

-Welcome to the documentation of **Qiskit-QuantumInspire**, a Qiskit plugin for the Quantum Inspire platform.
+Welcome to the documentation of **Qiskit-QuantumInspire**, a Qiskit plugin for the Quantum Inspire platform. test

 .. toctree::
    :hidden: